Let’s talk about a topic that is very common among gym goers (especially the bodybuilding crowd).

 (Cale and I are still working on his MMC, obviously!)

 The moral of this article is that mindset matters.
-How you approach your workout and the lifts you are performing that day will be awesome if you are focused and probably not so awesome if you aren’t.
+How you approach your workout and the lifts you are performing that day will be awesome if you are focused.
+And, on the flip side, probably not so awesome if you aren’t.

 This is free — quite literally it only takes a little extra effort in the mind.

-Better results that are free, don’t require any more time in the gym and it just means you have to think a little more.
+Better results that are free, don’t require more gym time and just means you have to think a little more.
 Now that is a dang good deal if I have ever seen one.